Provider API reference

 ## Overview [#overview]

-DALP exposes tenant-scoped endpoints for [Sumsub](https://docs.sumsub.com/), [ComplyAdvantage](https://docs.complyadvantage.com/), [Elliptic](https://developers.elliptic.co/), [Jumio](https://documentation.jumio.ai/docs/developer-resources/API/), [Middesk](https://docs.middesk.com/), [Onfido](https://documentation.onfido.com/api/3.1.0/), [Persona](https://docs.withpersona.com/api-introduction), [Trulioo](https://developer.trulioo.com/), [Veriff](https://devdocs.veriff.com/apidocs/veriff-public-api-guides), and configured compliance-provider setup, subject mapping, webhook intake, and monitoring history.
+DALP exposes tenant-scoped endpoints for [Sumsub](https://docs.sumsub.com/), [ComplyAdvantage](https://docs.complyadvantage.com/), [Elliptic](https://developers.elliptic.co/), [Jumio](https://documentation.jumio.ai/docs/developer-resources/API/), [Middesk](https://docs.middesk.com/), [Onfido](https://documentation.onfido.com/api/3.1.0/), [Persona](https://docs.withpersona.com/api-introduction), [Trulioo](https://developer.trulioo.com/), and [Veriff](https://devdocs.veriff.com/apidocs/veriff-public-api-guides).
+Use these endpoints to configure providers, map subjects, receive webhook events, and query monitoring history.

 <Mermaid